nareyko/pyiiko2/README.md

 ## Credits

 This library is based on <a href="https://github.com/gadzhi/pyiiko">https://github.com/gadzhi/pyiiko</a>.
-My goal is to update and improve it without backward compatibility to the original library.
+My goal is to have lightweight library without backward compatibility to the original library.

 ## About